Civic engagement: Defining factors

-Civic engagement around the world
+Around the world

 Norway

-First, there is Norway with a study on “Local Newspapers, Facebook and Local Civic Engagement” by Malene Paulsen Lie.
-The study aimed to “[investigate] how a selection of the inhabitants of two Norwegian communities make use of the local press and Facebook…” and concluded that “both Facebook and the local press play important roles in civic engagement”, illustrating the various mediums that citizens utilize.
+First, there is Norway with a study on "Local Newspapers, Facebook and Local Civic Engagement" by Malene Paulsen Lie.
+The study aimed to "[investigate] how a selection of the inhabitants of two Norwegian communities make use of the local press and Facebook..." and concluded that "both Facebook and the local press play important roles in civic engagement", illustrating the various mediums that citizens utilize.
 When looking at the demographics of each medium, this study also saw that the younger demographic strayed from local newspapers and preferred national or international news, while the older demographic prioritized the local newspaper.

 Poland

 In Poland, social media plays an important role in the level of civic engagement for mayoral elections.
-A study concluded that “successful engagement in social media accounts is also higher when the mayor operates in an active social media environment”.
+A study concluded that "successful engagement in social media accounts is also higher when the mayor operates in an active social media environment".

 Australia

-In Australia, a study was conducted, recognizing various forms of civic engagement such as “social protest and collective action, and specific organizations dedicated to lobbying and advocacy”.
-The study goes on to say that governments in Australia generally prefer to initiate processes of consultation of their own choosing rather than being perceived to be consulting only in response to pressure and social protest”.
+In Australia, a study was conducted, recognizing various forms of civic engagement such as "social protest and collective action, and specific organizations dedicated to lobbying and advocacy".
+The study goes on to say that governments in Australia generally prefer to initiate processes of consultation of their own choosing rather than being perceived to be consulting only in response to pressure and social protest".

 South East Asia

 In South East Asia, a study was conducted focusing on civic engagement within mental health services, more specifically in low and middle-income countries (LMICs).
 In these countries, the study concluded that Civic Engagement interventions can be successfully implemented yet Western models should be adapted in order to better fit with local cultures and values.
 Furthermore, the communities in these LMICs that face armed conflict, natural disasters, or political suppression find community cohesion to be a common outcome of civic engagement initiatives.
 Focusing on the mental health impact, civic engagement allowed citizens to develop a better understanding of the problems and equip themselves with the necessary skills to meet the needs of their local mental health problems.
-The study refers to the 2004 Asian Tsunami crisis, where “trusted community volunteers played a key role in the delivery of much needed mental health services”.
+The study refers to the 2004 Asian Tsunami crisis, where "trusted community volunteers played a key role in the delivery of much needed mental health services".

 China

 In China, participatory budgeting experiments, an example of civic empowerment including all members of society, promote a degree of transparency and fairness, as a vast majority of the budgeting takes place at local levels and smaller villages (He).
 In the next decade, China and the NPC plans to implement more participatory budgeting experiments and an increased amount of participation from citizens.
-However, the empowerment of local People’s Congresses will remain constrained by the caution of the central leaders and resistance from local governments.
+However, the empowerment of local People's Congresses will remain constrained by the caution of the central leaders and resistance from local governments.
 In this same way, the government will remain controlling over citizen empowerment.